dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 delicate.
 If enough of them are altered or removed, the consequences will be irreparably expensive, far outweighing any benefit from cutting corners.
 Rather, we're just hoarding the profits for ourselves and pushing the costs to another generation.
+In the not-to-distant future, energy is currency and therefore correcting the entropy of pollution is intrinsically expensive.

 Good news!
 It looks like there was great progress towards environmental agreements at Paris.
 But we have to encourage global cooperation towards this goal, while accepting the risk that comes with being the first to act, as such policies imply impaired capacity for competition.
-Good news!
-It looks like there was great progress towards environmental agreements at Paris.
 The greatest challenge is to balance the interests of nature and mankind with global economic pressures and game theory -- we basically have to convince industry leaders around the world that they should curtail their profits, while leaving themselves open for other nations to capitalize on the opportunity -- so I completely understand how we got to this situation, but I don't understand why we let those factors persist.

 Actually, there are massive profits for those innovators who develop solutions to help clean up what has been damaged!
-If environmental cleanup is viewed in the right way, this is actually an opportunity for industry.
+Yet, in the context of energy/entropy, this is a net economic drain.
+If environmental cleanup is viewed in the right way, this is an opportunity for industry.
 However, the problem is: who's going to pay for it?
 The government.
 The citizens, via taxes.
 I think by structuring this challenge creatively, we can create opportunity for ventures funded by the private-sector to succeed.
 And there is a long-term, hidden cost